one-among-us/data/people/MeowBot233/page.en.md

 When you’re tired and struggle to see a light, it’s okay.

+You don’t have to exert yourself too much.

-It’s okay to rest for a bit and wipe your tears.
+Wipe your tears, and rest for a bit.

 There are soothing views everywhere:
 Spring, Summer, Fall, or Winter.
 And “Love”.

-The story has come to an end.
 May you be happy every day.

 Story: From *Memories of Yukiemiona and Yukisawanya*

-May you be happy every day.

-Story: From Memories of Yukiemiona and Yukisawanya